christen-reinhart/ops-reading-notes/ops-401/401Career/401Career_Class13.md

 -Submit the time, date, and name of your 1:1 informational and event that you scheduled.

 -I will be meeting with David Kallus, my mentor from the ACP program 30JAN2024 @ 1100 EST. We will be discussing jobs, the industry, how the class is going and certifications.
 We will also be discussing whether I will be going back to school to seek my degree.

+-I will also be attending the Sunshine Cyber Conference in Tampa, FL 27-28MAR2024